diamirio/Endpoints/Carthage/Checkouts/ObjectMapper/README.md

 The `Map` object which is passed around during mapping, has an optional `MapContext` object that is available for developers to use if they need to pass information around during mapping.

-To take advantage of this feature, simple create an object that implements `MapContext` (which is an empty protocol) and pass it into `Mapper` during initialization.
+To take advantage of this feature, simply create an object that implements `MapContext` (which is an empty protocol) and pass it into `Mapper` during initialization.
 ```swift
 struct Context: MapContext {
 	var importantMappingInfo = "Info that I need during mapping"